 When do projects start and finish?

-The start date for your project is the date specified on the Approval or Conditional Approval Letter issued by OSCIA for each successful application.
+The start date for your project is the date on the Approval or Conditional Approval Letter issued by OSCIA for each successful project.
 Projects cannot be started before that date.
-Eligible costs can only be incurred, invoiced and paid for by the applicant on or after the date specified on the Approval or Conditional Approval Letter.
+Eligible costs can only be incurred, invoiced and paid for by the applicant after the date on which the Letter is issued.